 |

-For foreigners, public schools are almost as expensive as private schools so I wouldn't go for public schools unless it's a very good school.
+| For foreigners, public schools are almost as expensive as private schools so I wouldn't go for public schools unless it's a very good school.
+All boarding schools are private.

 I'd aim for boarding schools, ie avoid homestay.
 Not for Gr8.
 Too young.
 You can't be sure of the family, the living environment, or the distance to commute to school.